 Add 2 whole bay leaves on the brisket and then spoon the diced chilies over the top.

-Finally, the most important part is making sure that you completely wrap the brisket up and seal it tightly.
+Finally, the most important part of making this oven roasted brisket is making sure that you completely wrap the meat up and seal it tightly.

 Then just put the foil package in a baking dish and place it in a preheated 350 degree oven.